Wrong Postage Address Data Breach Compensation Claims Experts

 Start My Claim Online

 By Lewis Cobain.
-Last Updated 20th October 2023.
-In this guide, we look at making a data breach claim if a letter is sent to the wrong address that should have been sent to you.
+Last Updated 3rd July 2024.
+In this guide, we look at making a wrong postage address data breach compensation claim.

 During the course of the guide, we’ll look at how the Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (UK GDPR) have been introduced to help protect personal data.
 The idea behind this legislation is to stop personally identifiable information about you (the data subject) from being used in a way you wouldn’t agree with.